CosmWasm/wasmvm/spec/Specification.md

 ## Definitions

-**Contract** is as some wasm code uploaded to the system, *possibly* with some "global" state, initialized at the creation of the contract.
+**Contract** is as some wasm code uploaded to the system, initialized at the creation of the contract.
+This has no state except that which is contained in the wasm code (eg. static constants)

 **Instance** is one instantiation of the contract.
 This contains a reference to the contract, as well as some "local" state to this instance, initialized at the creation of the instance.
+This state is stored in the kvstore, meaning a reference to the code plus a reference to the (prefixed) data store uniquely defines the smart contract.

 Example: we could upload a generic "ERC20 mintable" contract, and many people could create independent instances of the same bytecode, where the local data defines the token name, the issuer, the max issuance, etc.